Tipiakus/pim-helpcenter/content/md/first-steps/manage-type-association_en.md

 Changes made on association types are recorded and visible under the history tab of the association type.
 For example: label change, attribute change, etc.

-:For each change, a version of the association type is created.
+For each change, a version of the association type is created.
 The following information is tracked down for each version:

 *   The person or system that generated changes
 *   The date and time (up to seconds) at which the changes took place